hsanchez7934/the-greasy-spoon-hs/README.md

 Run npm start

-Create a .env folder where you'll store your API key to use the backend.
+Create a .env folder in the root of the directory.
+Store your API key inside of the folder to use the backend.
 Save the key to variable REACT_APP_API_KEY

 Thats it!